-Fingernail polish, if worn at all, should be conservative in color and in good repair times, on the left shoulder area with picture facing out.
+BADGE: Student identification badge must be worn at all times.
+It is to be visible at all times, on the left shoulder area with the picture facing out.
 No decorative stickers or pins are to be worn on the ID badge.
 Students who report to campus without a student ID badge will be required to obtain, from the receptionist at the front desk, a temporary badge.
 Habitual use of a temporary badge may result in disciplinary action.